teklynk/twitch_chat_alerts/README.md

 ## Notes

-Backup your custom css files and custom js files before pulling new changes.
+- Backup your custom css files and custom js files before pulling new changes.
 You can also diff the files to see what has changed and merge the changes that you want.
+- Rename assets/css/sample.alerts.css to assets/css/alerts.css if the file does not exist.

 ## Install and Run